iheartbenzene/silver-guacamole/README.md

 5. The installer prompts “Do you wish the installer to prepend the Anaconda<2 or 3> install location to PATH in your /home/<user>/.bashrc ?”
 Enter Yes.

-  5b.
+&nbsp;&nbsp;&nbsp;&nbsp; 5b.
 NOTE: If you enter “No”, you must manually add the path to Anaconda or conda will not work.
 See FAQ.

 6. The installer describes Microsoft VS Code and asks if you would like to install VS Code.
 Enter yes or no. If you selected yes, follow the instructions on screen to complete the VS Code installation.

-  6b.
+&nbsp;&nbsp;&nbsp;&nbsp; 6b.
 NOTE: Installing VS Code with the Anaconda installer requires an internet connection.
 Offline users may be able to find an offline VS Code installer from Microsoft.

-  6c.
+&nbsp;&nbsp;&nbsp;&nbsp; 6c.
 The installer finishes and displays “Thank you for installing Anaconda<2 or 3>!”

 7. Close and open your terminal window for the installation to take effect, or you can enter the command source ~/.bashrc.

 8. After your install is complete, verify it by opening Anaconda Navigator, a program that is included with Anaconda: Open a Terminal window and type anaconda-navigator.

-  8b.
+&nbsp;&nbsp;&nbsp;&nbsp; 8b.
 If Navigator opens, you have successfully installed Anaconda.
 If not, check that you completed each step above.

-  8c.
+&nbsp;&nbsp;&nbsp;&nbsp; 8c.
 If you have completed each step above and it still doesn't load, the script is in the bin folder and can be loaded manually.